 A temporary building permit may be issued at the discretion of the building official.
 Regardless of the exemption from application for a building permit, compliance with Zoning regulations is required.

-Any activities that disturb more than 2,500 square feet of land for erosion and sediment control require a land disturbing activity permit.
+Any activities that disturb more than 2,500 square feet of land require a Land Disturbing Activity/Stormwater (LDA) permit, for erosion and sediment control and stormwater management.
 Land disturbing activities include all actions that expose bare soil during a construction or landscaping project.
 The following activities are included in the total land disturbance area for your site: